DizNicolasAmor/interviews-practice/REACT.md

   - What is client-side rendering (CSR)?
   - What is Server-side rendering (SSR)?
   - What are the differences between CSR and SSR?
+  - When is better to use CSR Vs SSR?
 - [Patterns](#patterns)
   - Custom Hook
   - Compound Components